Chapman, Mrs Jane

 Area: Somerset - Mendips (Harptree & Priddy)

-This double blow sent Jane back home to West Harptree (her mother Martha was in East Harptree but had by then married her second husband James Wyatt in May 1871).
-Jane made a new start with her second husband James Chapman.
-They lived on Sutton Road in West Harptree for three decades and raised 5 sons and 3 daughters.
+This double blow sent Jane back home to West Harptree (her mother Martha was in nearby East Harptree) and there Jane, aged 22, was remarried to James Chapman, 31, bachelor and labourer, son of John Chapman, local blacksmith.
+The wedding took place on Christmas Day 1872.
+The couple had 8 children - 5 sons and 3 daughters.
 Interestingly their last son was baptised Maurice Holloway Chapman (West Harptree 9/5/1897).
-Jane is thus still remembering her father’s surname and that is remarkable.
+Jane was thus still remembering her father's surname and that is remarkable as her father seems to have been absent for all her life.*